 Zillur is an employment law specialist with extensive experience in all areas of employment law, including discrimination, whistleblowing, TUPE, contract disputes and collective employment law matters.
 He is recommended in the Legal 500 independent guide to the UK Legal Profession as “tenacious” (2022).
 Zillur is also ranked as a “Recognised Practitioner” for employment law by Chambers and Partners (2022).

-He has a wealth of experience of advising employees and senior executives on a wide range of employment matters having worked at one of the UK’s largest employment law firms, Thompsons Solicitors for more than a decade.
-He regularly acts in complex high value discrimination and whistleblowing claims.
+He has a wealth of experience in advising employees and senior executives on a wide range of employment/regulatory matters having worked at one of the UK’s largest employment law firms, Thompsons Solicitors for more than a decade.
+He regularly acts in complex high-value discrimination and whistleblowing claims.
 Zillur advises charities on a number of HR and regulatory issues, including trustees’ responsibilities and compliance requirements.

-He also has significant experience of negotiating high value settlements and dealing with sensitive reputational risk issues, including complex defamation claims in the High Court.
+He also has significant experience in negotiating high-value settlements and dealing with sensitive reputational risk issues, including complex defamation claims in the High Court.

 Zillur advises and represents individuals (including journalists, politicians, community activists), and businesses on defamation, malicious falsehood, negligent misstatement, reputation management and privacy claims.
 For further details, including successful cases he has acted in, please visit our defamation page.

 Zillur was featured in the Law Gazette’s ‘My Legal Life’, which can be viewed here

 - The Industrial Law Society